proteusai/agnos-rest-api/README.md

 ### Running Locally (Development Build)

+- Create `.env` file in the project root directory and populate it accordingly.
+See `.env.example` for environment variables expected in `.env`
 - Run `yarn` to install dependencies.
 - Run `yarn dev` to run the development version
 - Using Docker: